Semirigid Rods Penile Implant Surgery

 Your surgeon will make an incision below the head of the penis, at the base of the penis, or in the lower abdomen.
 Next, your surgeon will stretch the spongy tissue in the penis that would normally fill with blood during an erection.
 This tissue is inside each of the two hollow chambers called the corpora cavernosa.
 After flushing the area with antibiotic fluid to prevent infection, your surgeon will choose the correct size implant and place the implant cylinders inside the penis.
 All sizes are customized to your exact body measurements.
 Once the device is in place, your surgeon will sew the incisions closed.

-Semirigid Rods Penile Implants is always firm.
+The result after Semirigid Rods Penile Implants Surgery is a penis that is always firm.
 The penis may be bent away from the body to have sex and toward the body to conceal the device.
 Although less commonly used than the inflatable type, semirigid implants are less complicated, easier to place, and have less risk of failure.

 – Requires the least extensive surgery of all implant types.